 However, he's not without risk, as scouts believe his secondary pitches are barely average.
 His slider is improving and may become a very quality pitch, but his changeup is below-average right now and unlikely to ever be more than average in a best-case scenario.

-His fastball gives him a floor of a top level closer with a ceiling of an ace, so if he can just stay healthy and effective during the remainder of the college season he should be a lock to go inside the top 5 and certainly will be in the discussion for the #1 pick.
+His fastball gives him a floor of a top level closer with a ceiling of an ace, so if he can just stay healthy and effective during the remainder of the college season he should be a lock to go inside the top 10.
+It's a bit surprising he hasn't gotten any top overall pick buzz, but maybe the Twins don't think he can stay as a starter long-term.

 At 6'5, 225 lbs Faedo has enormous size, and he's become one of the top collegiate pitchers in the country.
 With college experience and 3 above average pitches, Faedo should move quickly through whichever organization drafts him.